stackbit-themes/dynamic-example/content/pages/flows/uno.md

         defaultValue: 5
   - type: WizardStep
     title: And now for the second card
-    description: >
+    description: |
       You still got a _chance_.
     controls:
       - type: WizardTextControl
         required: true
-        label: How shall we call you, again?
+        label: 'How shall we call you, again?'
         variableName: nickname2
         minLength: 3
       - type: WizardTextControl